nightscout/trio-docs/docs/help/faq.md

 ### What CGMs are supported by Trio?

 The following CGM can be used with Trio:

 * Dexcom G5
-* Dexcom G6/ONE
+* Dexcom G6 / ONE
-* Dexcom G7/ONE+
+* Dexcom G7 / ONE+
 * Medtronic Enlite (must use compatible pump)
 * Libre (limited Models)
->* US Libre 1 10-day sensors via Transmitters
+    * US Libre 1 10-day sensors via Transmitters
->* US Libre 1 14-day sensors via Transmitters
+    * US Libre 1 14-day sensors via Transmitters
->* International Libre 1 sensors via Transmitters
+    * International Libre 1 sensors via Transmitters
->* European Libre 2 sensors via Transmitters
+    * European Libre 2 sensors via Transmitters
->* European Libre 2 sensors directly via Bluetooth
+    * European Libre 2 sensors directly via Bluetooth

 ###What CGM apps can be used with Trio?